dotnet/csharplang/proposals/function-pointers.md

 and require a bit of metadata work to enable.
 That is doable but is a significant about of work.
 It essentially requires C# to have a companion to the type def table purely for these names.

-Also when the arguments for named function pointers was examined we found they could apply equally well to a number of other scenarios.
+Also when the arguments for named function pointers were examined we found they could apply equally well to a number of other scenarios.
 For example it would be just as convenient to declare named tuples to reduce the need to type out the full signature in all cases.